 Introduction to guidelines

 These guidelines outline the regulations and processes governed by UK Visas and Immigration (UKVI) rules for sponsoring a graduate under the Start-up visa scheme [previously Tier 1 Graduate Entrepreneur visa scheme] as applied at Nottingham Trent University.

 The Start-up visa scheme allows graduates from outside of the EU/EEA to remain in the UK for up to 2 years to develop innovative high potential business ideas.
 Note that the University does not support any subsequent applications, after the 2 years, for Innovator Visas.

 Nottingham Trent University is a UKVI recognised sponsor under the scheme and has been allocated a very limited number of endorsements by the Home Office for international graduates who wish to apply for the programme.
-To apply, high potential student or graduate entrepreneurs must first apply to The Hive, the University’s Centre for Enterprise and Entrepreneurship.
+To apply, high potential student or graduate entrepreneurs must first apply to The Enterprise team, the University’s Centre for Enterprise and Entrepreneurship.

 - Property development/management

 - Sex trade

 Applicants should have a genuine, innovative and credible business idea and hold a UK-recognised graduate qualification such as BA or BSc (Hons), MA or MSc or a PhD awarded by Nottingham Trent University.

 Students/graduates will be required to undergo an assessment to determine the credibility of their proposed business.
 You must also be prepared to pitch your business idea to the Hive who will assess the viability of your business idea against the Start-up Visa criteria.
 The decision of the panel is final and there is no appeal process.

 All applicants must establish and run their businesses in Nottingham to the benefit of the local economy.